 Spoiler: Waypoints and other addons (Open)NOTE: This is not the final version of each noding list.
 I'm planning on doing the entirety of Doom 1 and 2, some of Heretic and all of duel2015.wad. .nod format waypoints are also outdated and to be replaced by .pk3 format waypoints.

 To load these, type into your console "exec filename.nod" and then just start a deathmatch on the desired map.

 Doom 1 (E1M1)

 Doom 2 (MAP01 and MAP16)

-Spoiler: Mod compatibility patches (Open)You can request a mod to make a patch for, and i will do it if i have the mod.
+Spoiler: Mod compatibility patches (Open)You can request a mod to make a patch for, and i will do it if i can download the mod.
 If it's very large (Like 400mb) i won't download it.

 Make sure to load TDBots first, then the mod, then the compatiblity patch for best results.
 (Use a launcher or a command line to specify an order)

 Mods that support the TDBots without any patches:

 DUBG (Not the battle royale mod, my gameplay mod)